 GREAB Application Form:

 The application form can be found on the state site.
 AREA has a direct link to the form, click here: Application for State Registered Appraiser.
 Fully complete this form and submit it to the address listed at the top of the form.
 You may walk it or mail it in - it won't speed up process.
 The turn around time shall vary based upon the workload at the state office.
-Some students have walked it in and tapped their foot waiting.
 Most students mail it or send it express service.
 State personnel may not appreciate your pacing in their office.
 They can be very busy, particularly at the end of the month when many licensees are renewing.

 The form does ask for a business name and address.
 If you already know who you will be working with, fill it in appropriately and include it.
 If you are uncertain, you could put down the information that applies to how you will be setting yourself up in business, company name, home address, or whatever you feel is applicable.
 Payment is required with the form.
 Make sure you are sending in a properly completed cashiers check or money order.

-You will receive a license from the state generally within 5-6 business days if your paperwork was in order.
+You will receive a license from the state generally a week or two later if your paperwork was in order.
 You should inspect the data and the renewal date.
 If there are any errors correct it immediately.

 Registered or Trainee?

 AREA highly recommends that you initially become registered and then take the trainee course, if you choose to do so.
 Although the trainee course is NOT needed to gain your registered license, you may be interested in taking the additional 4-hour course so that you could also work for a Certified Appraiser and perform appraisal work on mortgage assignments.
 AREA offers the National Supervisor-Trainee course.
 If you take the course after you get your registered license, it will also provide continuing education credit.